meisyt08/smuwebdev/my-app/game-narrative.md

 4.
 Y: You rack your brains to figure out how to get that remaining 40bucks in a week.
 You need to borrow it from someone because you don't have the ability to get that much money yet.
 Or you can **steal**...
 N:
-    approach: during recess, you ask him if he is okay, explaining that you have been noticing that he looks stressed recently.
+    _approach:_ during recess, you ask him if he is okay, explaining that you have been noticing that he looks stressed recently.
 He fervently denies being stressed, and seems to take it like an insult.
 You're taken aback.
 How can you help him?
 (Calm him down & tell him that you're worried about how he seems fidgety all day/Calm down & google for help)
-         Tell: You place your hand on his shoulder, trying to comfort him and say that you care about his mental health.
+         _Tell:_ You place your hand on his shoulder, trying to comfort him and say that you care about his mental health.
 You say that you're worried about how he seems fidgety all day.
 You ask if he needs help with something and if there's anything bothering him.
-         Google: You try to calm down after the reaction.
+         _Google:_ You try to calm down after the reaction.
 The two of you settle into silence as he picks at his food.
 You pull your phone out under the table to google, and find out that you must talk to him in a non-confrontational way, but show that you care.
 You decide to do just that. <skip to TELL>
-    think I weird: during recess, you watch as he picks out little bites from his nasi lemak meal. yeah, something is definitely wrong, but you're not sure what. you decide to google his signs, but it returns the usual stress symptoms.
+    _think I weird:_ during recess, you watch as he picks out little bites from his nasi lemak meal. yeah, something is definitely wrong, but you're not sure what. you decide to google his signs, but it returns the usual stress symptoms.
 Then, he asks you if you have 40 bucks...
 5.
 Y:  Should you steal or borrow the money? (steal/borrow)
-     Steal: you try to steal from your mom and got caught. oops. now your entire plan is exposed as she found a paper note from Bob about the meetup, while digging through your belongings.
+     _Steal_: you try to steal from your mom and got caught. oops. now your entire plan is exposed as she found a paper note from Bob about the meetup, while digging through your belongings.
 Your mom and you start arguing and you are skyhigh-stressed as you find no way out.
-     Borrow: You try to ask Zaniah, your bestie, during recess, to borrow 40 bucks.
+     _Borrow_ You try to ask Zaniah, your bestie, during recess, to borrow 40 bucks.
 Obviously, that is stupid since it is a large amount of money at once, which you had never asked for.
 She confronts you about your need for money.
 N:
  "Approach/TELL": He stares at you for a while, then shakes his head rapidly.
 "It's just..
 It's...
 I need 40 bucks because I owe someone this amount for buying a game item.
 You know...the one I spent on the FruitBlox upgrade...
 Yeah that money wasn't actually mine."
  "think i weird": Naturally, you ask him why, as it is a big amount of money. <skip above to Approach/TELL>
 6.
 Y:
  Steal: You and your mom have a major fallout, and she threatens to call the authorities on you.
 Eyes wide, you also threaten her out of rage.
 With the kitchen knife.
 Then the main door opens...
  Borrow: Zaniah continues to mention that you have been seeming stressed recently, and that she is worried for you.
 A pang of guilt rises in your chest.
-Should you confess to her?
+Will you confess to her?
 (Y1/N1)
         Y1: You decide to confess to Zaniah about it.
 She stares at you with wide eyes, and your heart rate spikes...
 But she seems to calm down quickly, and gently tells you she'll try to help you. **<skip to HELP>**
         N1: you continue to hide the fact that you need it for vaping.
 "It's just...
 It's...
 I need 40 bucks because I owe someone this amount for buying a game item.
 You know...the one I spent on the FruitBlox powerup...
 Yeah that money wasn't actually mine," you say.
 N: <approach/TELL />